dresden-elektronik/raspbee2-rtc/README.md

 This repository provides a Makefile which downloads, builds and installs the RTC kernel module needed for the RaspBee II Zigbee shield for Raspberry Pi.

+The RTC is *not mandatory* for the use of the RaspBee II as a ZigBee coordinator.

+When the linux kernel gets updated it can happen that the RTC module *build fails* because it takes some time until the raspberry pi kernel headers package is updated with the new version.
+In this case you can repeat the build in a few days.

 ## Dependencies
 ### Hardware
 * Raspberry Pi 1, 2B, 3B, 3B+ or 4B